Learn more about our recommended

 You must be ready emotionally.
 When you are searching for someone you must be prepared for every possible outcome.
 Remember, the person that you are looking for may not be in a place in their lives where they can connect with you.
 You have to search for closure and answers.
-Anything else that comes from finding someone should be considered a bonus.

 You need to know what is legally available to you and what the state laws are for the state that you are searching in.
 For example, Maine just opened their vital records allowing adoptees to obtain their original birth certificates.
 Every state has a listing that is legally available to the public concerning Vital Records.

 Respect is key.
 You need to consider that the person that you are searching for may not have shared your existence with other family members and friends.
 It is so important that you approach the person you are looking for in a confidential and respectful manner.
 Please NEVER search by calling or writing everyone with the last name of the person that you are looking for and sharing what can be extremely sensitive and confidential information. * Be sensitive when reaching out to all DNA matches.